-From distillate or CO2 oil, to shatter or wax, and FECO or RSO, all can work for this recipe.
+From distillate or CO2 oil, to shatter or wax, and FECO or RSO, all can work in this recipe.

-If you are not sure if your cannabis concentrate needs to be decarbed, you can check this guide here.
+If you are not sure if your cannabis concentrate needs to be decarbed first, you can check this guide here.

 Once you know whether or not you need to decarb your concentrate, you can gently warm it up and mix it into the 1 cup of olive oil called for in this recipe.

-How much you will add is up to you and your personal taste preferences, 1mL or 1 gram is a good place to start.
+How much you will add is up to you and your personal tolerance and preferences, 1mL or 1 gram is typically a strong place to start.